kyra-ohare/car-migo/README.md

 ## CI/CD
 Git Actions is triggered everytime there is a new code push or a new pull request against the `main` branch.

-The script will build the application and run tests using Apache Maven Wrapper.
+The script will build the application and run tests using Apache Maven Wrapper and Vitest.
 It will also scan the code and produce a security report using CodeQL Analysis.

 Git Actions is also scheduled to run once a week: every Monday at 7am UTC.

-Moreover, an image is built and sent to [Docker Hub](https://hub.docker.com/r/kleydocker/car-migo) repository when the code is merged into the main branch.
+Moreover, an image is built and sent to [Docker Hub](https://hub.docker.com/r/techtinkerer/car-migo) repository when the code is merged into the main branch.
 It can be pulled by:
 ```
-docker pull kleydocker/car-migo
+docker pull techtinkerer/car-migo
 ```